geeknik/my-awesome-stars/topics.md

 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
-- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
-It enables realtime AI capabilities like  seeing, hearing, and speaking
 - [katanemo/archgw](https://github.com/katanemo/archgw) - The AI-native proxy server for agents.
-Arch handles the pesky heavy lifting in building agentic apps - routing prompts to agents or specifc tools, clarifying user inputs, unifying access and observabi
+Arch handles the pesky low-level work in building agentic apps like calling specific tools, routing prompts to the right agents, clarifying vague inputs, unifyin
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹
 - [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.